PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning: Abstract

 \section{Abstract}

 Photoplethysmography (PPG) is a widely used non-invasive sensing modality for continuous cardiovascular and physiological monitoring across clinical, laboratory, and wearable settings.
-While existing PPG datasets support a broad range of downstream tasks, they typically provide supervision in the form of numerical measurements or task-specific labels, limiting their suitability for language-based physiological reasoning and multimodal foundation models.
-In this work, we introduce PulseLM, a large-scale PPG-text dataset designed to bridge raw PPG waveforms and natural language through a unified, closed-ended question answering (QA) formulation.
-PulseLM aggregates PPG recordings from fifteen publicly available sources and harmonizes heterogeneous annotations into twelve common physiologically QA tasks.
-The dataset comprises 1.31 million standardized 10-second PPG segments, associated with 3.15 million question-answer pairs.
-We further define reproducible preprocessing, supervision, and evaluation protocols and establish baseline benchmarks using multimodal PPG-aware large language models.
-PulseLM provides a standardized foundation for studying multimodal physiological reasoning, cross-dataset generalization, and scalable benchmarking of PPG-based language models.
-The data and code can be found publicly available at: https://github.com/manhph2211/PulseLM.
+While existing PPG datasets support a broad range of downstream tasks, they typically provide supervision in the form of numerical measurements or task-specific labels, limiting their compatibility with language-based interfaces and multimodal foundation models.
+In this work, we introduce \SysName, a large-scale PPG-text question-answering dataset that bridges raw PPG waveforms and natural language through a unified question-answering (QA) formulation. \SysName aggregates PPG recordings from sixteen publicly available sources and harmonizes heterogeneous annotations into 12 downstream tasks.
+The dataset comprises over 1 million standardized 10-second PPG segments, associated with nearly 2.5 million question-answer pairs.
+We further define reproducible data pipeline, training, and evaluation protocols and establish baseline benchmarks using multimodal PPG-aware large language models. \SysName provides a standardized foundation for studying language-grounded physiological inference, cross-dataset generalization, and scalable benchmarking of PPG-based multimodal models.
+We publicly release the dataset and code at \href{https://huggingface.co/datasets/Manhph2211/PulseLM}{Hugging Face} and \href{https://github.com/manhph2211/PULSE-LM}{GitHub}, respectively.